Neurologic PT Residency

 The Kessler Institute Residency in Neurologic Physical Therapy admits two residents annually.
 Candidates must be current Kessler therapists with less than two years of experience.
 The application process includes a two-part interview held in February/March and residents are notified of their selection by April 1 of the program year.
 There is no application fee

 Graduates of the Kessler Institute for Rehabilitation Neurologic Physical Therapy Residency program complete the program in June and are eligible to sit for the exam the following March.
 The program has graduated 15 of 16 recruited residents.
-Ten of the 11 graduates who have taken the NCS exam passed on their first attempt.
-(Note: The 2020 residency class takes the exam in 2021; current residents take the exam in 2022.)
+12 of the 13 graduates who have taken the NCS exam passed on their first attempt.
+(Note: The 2021 residency class takes the exam in 2022; current residents take the exam in 2023.)

 All of our residency graduates elected to stay at Kessler Institute full-time for at least two years following graduation from the program.